PhilipMur/Auto-Webpage-Login-Password-by-force/README.md

 # Web Bot Auto-Webpage-Login-Password-by-force
 A simple C# GUI interface that will allow Automatic login to a web page and can brute force the passwords on most web pages.

+###New features added for use with Proxy and Proxy lists.

+Note: http and or https proxys only !!! not socks5.

 ### This is to be used as a personal pentest tool or for use as developer to test their own software against this sort of abuse.

 ### Do not use this program for malicious intent as you will go to jail very quickly and most likely fines etc...